Skip to main content

 XFrames can replace Electron in scenarios where high performance, low resource usage, or GPU-accelerated rendering is required, and web technologies (e.g., DOM, CSS) are unnecessary.
 However, for applications relying heavily on web-based workflows, such as HTML and CSS for UI, Electron remains a powerful option.

-XFrames is a better fit when:
+XFrames is a better fit when any of the following applies:

 • Performance is critical (e.g., rendering, simulations, real-time GUIs).